Client Challenge

 Using the same methodology, DEC Scanner results of 40 correspond to a moderate wet area, while results of 5 and 0 correspond to light and dry areas, respectively.

-Upon receiving the final report, the facility management team and the roofing contractor will review the findings in this report and together they will make recommendations on the next step.
-With the substantial 38% moisture intrusion detected in the roof, the roofing contractor will likely propose removing the existing roof and installing a new one.
+Upon receiving the final report, the facility management team and the roofing contractor will review the findings and determine the best course of action.
+With a substantial 38% moisture intrusion detected during the roof moisture scan, the contractor will likely propose removing the existing system and installing a new roof assembly.